 The Peter Dormer Lecture Committee organises the annual lecture and raises funds and current members are: Dr Tanya Harrod (Chair), Jane Smith (Secretary), Helen Drutt English, Grant Gibson, Dr Stephen Knott, Nicholas Rena, Professor Hans Stofer, Dr Claire Pajaczkowska, Dr Catharine Rossi, Clare Twomey and Ellis Woodman.

 The Committee is grateful to the Royal College of Art for its support in hosting the annual lecture, to private donors, and occasional financial support from the Crafts Council.

-The Peter Dormer Lecture 2016: Material Number
+The Peter Dormer Lecture 2016: Thinking on Your Feet

 The Peter Dormer Lecture 2016 will be given by Alison Britton.

 Alison Britton’s practice over the past few

 decades has explored both visual and verbal language, more or less in tandem.
 Making

 with clay and making with words have become interdependent.
 Reading and

 looking, it need hardly be said, have always been part of the process.
 Form and

 Fiction was the title of a solo exhibition she had in Germany in 1995, and